Waldhausen Additivity: Classical and Quasicategorical: Recollections about Quasicategories

 A morphism $f$ in a quasicategory $X$ is said to be an {\it equivalence} if its image in the homotopy category $\tau_1 X$ is invertible.\footnote{Joyal prefers to call such a morphism an {\it isomorphism} in \cite{JoyalQuadern}: it is the quasicategorical version of the categorical notion of isomorphism.} The equivalences in a quasicategory $X$ satisfy the 3-for-2 property.
-That is, if $x\colon \Delta[2] \to X$ is a 2-simplex in $X$ such that any two of the morphisms $\sigma^*_{0,1}(x)$, $\sigma^*_{1,2}(x)$, $\sigma^*_{0,2}(x)$ is an equivalence, then so is the third.
-This follows from the 3-for-2 property of isomorphisms in $\tau_1X$ and the fact that a 2-simplex in $X$ gives rise to a commutative triangle in $\tau_1X$.
+That is, if $x\colon \Delta[2] \to X$ is a 2-simplex in $X$ such that two of the morphisms $\sigma^*_{0,1}(x)$, $\sigma^*_{1,2}(x)$, $\sigma^*_{0,2}(x)$ are equivalences, then so is the third.
+This follows from the 3-for-2 property of isomorphisms in $\tau_1X$ and the fact that a 2-simplex in $X$ gives rise to a commutative triangle in $\tau_1X$, and every equation of the form $[g][f]=[h]$ in the homotopy category of $X$ comes from a 2-simplex with the apparent boundary.

 A quasicategory $X$ is a Kan complex if and only if $\tau_1X$ is a groupoid, see Joyal \cite[Corollary 1.4]{JoyalQCatsAndKanComplexes} and \cite[Theorem 4.14]{JoyalQuadern}.